fbpx

 • open

 Open Method: Where there is excess fat and skin.
 The incision is made along the lower eyelid lashes and muscle and skin of the lower eyelid are tightened.
 Excess skin and fat is removed.
-Scarring is minimal.
+Scarring is along an existing skin crease.

 Will I need to be hospitalised for the procedure?